For students entering in August

 This program is a unique opportunity for freshmen to learn about opportunities for involvement and life outside the classroom while meeting other new students and developing their leadership skills.
 Ignite participants learn about getting inVOLved and making a difference at the University of Tennessee.

-All students participating in the Volunteer Bridge Program are required to attend orientation on June 24–25, 2015.
+All students participating in the Volunteer Bridge Program are required to attend orientation on June 28–29, 2016 or July 6–7, 2016.
 After confirming your acceptance of the program, you will receive more information about the program.
 To register for to attend the Volunteer Bridge Program orientation, click on the “Register for Orientation” link below.

-The cost for students to attend the Volunteer Bridge Program orientation is $150 and the cost for guests to attend the program is $50.
+The cost for students to attend the Volunteer Bridge Program orientation will be released in January 2016, and the cost for guests to attend the program is $50.

 For more information on the Volunteer Bridge Program, click here.